 In Friuli they make ossocolo, cured pork neck with cloves and cinnamon, similar to the Venetian version; in southern Lazio, Abruzzo and the Marche it's called lonzino; in northern Lazio, lonza.

-The same choice pork cuts used to make coppa are often called 'coppa', even when they are uncured, and roasted or grilled as a main course: coppa arrosta, bistecche di coppa.
+The same choice pork cuts used to make coppa may also be uncured, and roasted or grilled as a main course: ie coppa arrosta or bistecche di coppa.